 In order to survive, you start with an axe, but later on you can get better weapons, like pistols, M-16, grenades and a rocket launcher.
 The game is divided in five levels, which aren’t very big, but designed in such a way, that without the automap power-up (which I highly recommend getting at the beginning of the game), you’ll be easily lost.

-This game is notoriously hard (even in the easiest setting) because of two factors: first,there’s quite a lack of health items throughout the levels and second, the majority of the enemies are literal bullet sponges.
+This game is notoriously hard (even in the easiest setting) because of 2 factors: 1st, there’s quite a lack of health items throughout the levels and 2nd, the majority of the enemies are literal bullet sponges.
 They can take a lot of punishment before going down.
-And the harder modes simply have more enemies for you to kill.
+And in the harder settings, you simply have more enemies to kill.

 Graphically speaking, the VR-6 engine is superior to the Wolfenstein 3D engine, with lighting effects and the capability to view up and down.
 But it doesn’t measure up to Doom, which was released a year before.
 And while I do like the lighting effects (there are some levels with really good shadows), I hate the sprites of some of the later enemies.